hendrikvgl/sportsMMR-client/README.md

+Matchmaking and rating tool for volleyball and spikeball.
+I've taught myself React with this project.

-﻿React Frontend for sportsMMR web application.
+React Frontend for sportsMMR web application.
 Backend repo here: https://github.com/hendrikvgl/sportsMMR-server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).